 after Luxembourg-city was founded by Count Siegfried.
 It lies at the edge of a small village overlooking the Eisch valley and is home to one of the 10 youth hostels of the country,

 good-value-for-money accommodations that are open to guests of all ages.
 Alternatively, more demanding guests can book a double or single room in a **** Hotel in Beringen/Mersch (Hotel

 Total distance: 30 km Total climb: 500 m

 2. Day: Hollenfels to Larochette

 On the second day, there are still some castles to spot as well as some nice singletrails, for example around the «Mamerlayen», a famous hiking area best known for it’s caves, that can partly be visited, and later in the neighbourhood of Larochette.
 Before arriving there, we cross the wide valley surrounding Mersch, from where we slowly but steadily climb to join Angelsberg, some 200 m higher.
-From there, rushing towards another (privately owned)... castle namely Meysembourg before getting down to to Larochette, not forgetting a last, almost spectacular, balcony-like singletrail that enables us to visit the well preserved ruins of Larochette castle, before joining the stay of the night (Youth Hostel).
+From there, rushing towards another (privately owned)... castle namely Meysembourg before getting down to to Larochette, not forgetting a last, almost spectacular, balcony-like singletrail that enables us to visit the well preserved ruins of Larochette castle, before joining the stay of the night (Youth Hostel or Hotel).